stac-utils/stac-validator/README.md

 This utility allows users to validate STAC json files against the [STAC](https://github.com/radiantearth/stac-spec) spec.

 It can be installed as command line utility and passed either a local file path or a url along with the STAC version to validate against.
-Example usages can be found below.
+Examples can be found below.

 ## Requirements